Discount gambit

 Which of these pricing strategies is more persuasive?

-1. If you buy now, I’ll get you a discount.
+1. If you buy now, I’ll give you a discount.

 2. The price is going up, but if you buy now I will lock in your rate.